industrial-edge/slmp-connector-getting-started/README.md

 * Mitsubishi iQR series
 * Mitsubishi iQF series

-The SLMP Connector is an application that runs on the individual IED.
-Connections can be configured using the IIH Configurator for Industrial Edge.
+The SLMP Connector is an application that runs on the individual Industrial Edge Device.
+Connections can be configured using the Common Configurator for Industrial Edge.
 The connector transfers the value series of selected data points from a PLC to the Databus.
 From there the data can be used within other Edge apps, e.g. the Flow Creator.

 ### General task

 Here we configure a connection to a Mitsubishi PLC FX5U (iQF) using the SLMP Connector.
-The FX5U acts as SLMP server and the IED acts as SLMP client.
-The data is published on the IE Databus.
-By using the application IE Flow Creator, we fetch the metadata of the SLMP Connector, write some data on the configured tags and read out the new data.
+The FX5U acts as SLMP server and the Industrial Edge Device acts as SLMP client.
+The data is published on the Databus.
+By using the application Flow Creator, we fetch the metadata of the SLMP Connector, write some data on the configured tags and read out the new data.

 ![overview](/docs/graphics/Overview.png)